BoardshortsBen/HouseholdSeagrass/README.md

 Corresponding author: Benjamin L. Jones, Project Seagrass, UK; email: ben@projectseagrass.org

 This work has been published in Ocean & Coastal Management - https://doi.org/10.1016/j.ocecoaman.2022.106247

-# Data
-All raw data used in this analysis is located in the "Data" folder.